Joy-it-code/my-first-chart/README.md

 Helm is a package manager for Kubernetes, like apt for Ubuntu or yum for CentOS.
 Helm lets you define, install, and upgrade Kubernetes applications using charts.

-### What is a Helm Chart?
-A Helm chart is a collection of YAML templates that describe a set of Kubernetes resources.

 ### Why Use Helm Charts?

 + It Simplifies deployment with one command: